aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Finds the cell containing with the input object.

+**Remarks**

 Returns null (Nothing) if no cell is found.

 **Parameters:**
 | Parameter | Type | Description |